The threat appeared on the official government newspaper

 Promise from South Korea’s President

-As tensions escalate, South Korean President Moon Jae-in promised his citizens last week there "will be no war on the Korean Peninsula ever again."
+Dunford’s statement came as South Korean President Moon Jae-in promised his citizens Thursday there “will be no war on the Korean peninsula ever again.”

-Moon, who took office in May, announced on his 100th day in office that US and South Korean policies are aligned on North Korea.
+Moon, who took office in May, told a news conference to mark his 100th day in office that US and South Korean policies are aligned on North Korea.

-President Trump assured South Korea he would consult with them before making any military decisions on North Korea, according to Moon.
+He said US President Donald Trump had assured South Korea he would consult with them before making any military decisions on North Korea.

 North Korea claims it has successfully miniaturized a nuclear weapon.
 While some experts believe it may have the technology, others caution that even if it doesn’t, North Korea should be taken at its word.

-"If North Korea provokes again, it will face with much harsher sanction and won't stand it in the end.
-I want to warn North Korea to do no more dangerous gambling," Moon said.
+“If North Korea provokes again, it will face with much harsher sanction and won’t stand it in the end.
+I want to warn North Korea to do no more dangerous gambling,” added Moon.

 “The government, putting everything on the line, will block war by all means,” Moon said.